lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-5. We configure the input precision and memory layout, and save the name of the input blob for later use when getting a blob for input data.
+6. Verify that the model has the three output layers as expected for the roll, pitch and yaw results.
+Create and initialize a map to hold the output names to receive the results from the model.

 ```cpp
         slog::info << "Checking Head Pose network outputs" << slog::endl;